studio-b12/goat/docs/book/src/scripting/builtins.md

 function assert_eq(value: any, expected: any, fail_message?: string): void;
 ```

 Takes a `value` and an `expected` value and deep-equals them.
-That means, that also contents of objects and lists are compared.
-If the comparison fails, it will throw an exception which will also display both compared values.
+That means, when comparing objects and lists, their structure as well as primitive contenst are compared as well.
+If the comparison fails, it will throw an exception which will display both compared values.
 You can also pass an additional `fail_message` to further specify the error output.

 **Example**